Suspect’s wife says she ‘can’t understand’ California attack

 “I can’t understand what went through his head to make such a terrifying decision,” Mendoza wrote.
 “He left behind a sea of pain and grief for so many families who can’t find comfort.”

 Gaxiola, 44, was charged with four murder counts and three attempted murder counts for firing at two officers who were not hit and for critically wounding the boy’s mother, authorities said.
 His arraignment is scheduled for Monday.
+Police still have not revealed his motive.

 The shooting in the city or Orange, southeast of Los Angeles, was the nation’s third major mass shooting in just over two weeks.
 The other shootings — in Colorado and Georgia — left 18 dead.